Lime Swirl Soap Project

 The design in this bar is called a drop swirl.
 It involves pouring colors into the mold from varying heights.
 It's a great technique for beginners because no precise movements are necessary.
 It does require thin trace, so be careful to not over stick blend in the beginning.

 - Kit Yields: About 3 pounds of soap

 Lime Swirl Cold Process Soap Project

-This recipe is made with lime butter and topped with lime leaves.
-Multiple green colorants create a vibrant swirl.
+This cold process soap is made with lime butter and multiple green colorants to create a vibrant swirl.

 10" Silicone Loaf Mold

 3.5 oz.
 Lime Butter (10%)

 7 oz.
 Palm Oil (20%)

 8.8 oz.
 Coconut Oil (25%)